Al Miner & Lama Sing

 Nearly 10,000 times, Al gave readings for groups and individuals from around the world.
-Although most readings early on were given in front of live audiences, by his third and fourth year most questions were submitted by mail and then email.
-Questions were asked by people from all walks of life — from scientists, doctors, and teachers to ministers, parents, and the “terminally ill.”
-Those who have studied these works continue to refer others to them based on the accuracy and integrity of the information given.
+Although most readings early on were given in front of live audiences, by his third and fourth year, most questions were submitted by mail and, later, by email.
+Questions were asked by people from all walks of life — scientists, doctors, and teachers to ministers, parents, and the “terminally ill” … Those who have studied these works continue to refer others to them based on the accuracy and integrity of the information given.

 CHILDHOOD NDE – 1943

 When Al Miner was 9 years old, he fell off a pier into the icy waters of Lake Superior.
 His winter clothes quickly became water-logged.
 His family watched in horror, unable to reach him as he sank.

 Al later recounted that, for him, it was as though this event happened in slow motion.
 Very quickly, all fear left him.
 The water was cold, but he no longer felt it.
 It was crystal clear, and he felt he could see forever.
 As he was nearing the bottom, he noticed movement off to the side.
 When he saw that it was a snake swimming towards him, he awoke from his stupor and clambered for the surface.

 Not long after the near-drowning, Al became very ill with rheumatic fever, suffering from agonizing pain that came in waves as his joints swelled so unforgivingly that he would pass out.
 It began to happen that, when the pain became unbearable, he would often be visited by a heavenly entity he called My Lady.
 She would lift him from his body, from his pain, and take him on wondrous journeys past the stars and heavens to realms beyond, returning him once the pain had subsided.